Nivolumab (Opdivo)

 Depending on your cancer type you might have nivolumab on its own or in combination with other anti cancer drugs.

-You might have nivolumab as part of a clinical trial.
+You might have nivolumab as part of a clinical trial Open a glossary item.

 How does nivolumab work?

-Immunotherapy work by blocking a protein that stops the immune system from working properly and attacking cancer cells.
-It helps to make your immune system find and kill cancer cells.
+Checkpoint inhibitors work by blocking a protein that stops the immune system Open a glossary item from working properly and attacking cancer cells.
+Nivolumab blocks a protein called PD-1 (programmed cell death protein 1).

 How do you have nivolumab?

-You have nivolumab through a drip into your bloodstream.
+You have nivolumab through a drip into your bloodstream (intravenously) or as an injection under the skin (subcutaneously).

 • central line